Pamki/postcss-plugin-px2units/README.md

 - `unitToConvert` (Object) unit lits to convert, by default, it is {rem:"rx",vw:"wx",vh:"hx"}
-- `viewportWidth` (Number) The width of the viewport.Default is 1920.
+- `viewportWidth` (Number) The width of the viewport.Default is 19.20. -viewportWidth = the width of UI design /100
-- `viewportHeight` (Number) The height of the viewport.Default is 1080.
+- `viewportHeight` (Number) The height of the viewport.Default is 10.80.-viewportHeight = the height of UI design/100
 - `rootValue` (Number) The root element font size.
-Default is 256. rootValue = viewportWidth*100/750
+Default is Default is 100. {html:100px}
+   - pcweb:rootValue = the width of UI design*100/1920
+   - mobileweb:rootValue = the width of UI design*100/750
 - `viewportwidthUnit` (Number)  a way to exclude some folder,eg. /(node_module)/.
 - `viewportheightUnit` (Number) Expected height units.
 - `unitPrecision` (Boolean/String)  The decimal numbers to allow the REM or VW OR VH units to grow to.